 Groomer-Led or Abstract Radicalization

-When we investigate which actions lead to violence and how instances of violence come about, through CVE, we tend to ignore the larger phenomenon of hate, which has come to spread not only classically, e.g. via talk or cassettes containing highly problematic speech.
+When we investigate which actions lead to violence and how instances of violence come about, we tend to ignore the larger phenomenon of hate, which has come to spread not only classically, e.g. via talk or cassettes containing highly problematic speech.
 More and more, hate speech spreads digitally, either via active grooming or more passively, but equally dangerously, via media content of ‘abstract radicalization’ postet or hosted online.
-‘Abstract radicalization,’ for instance, is being accomplished by static material of content, e.g. wrong Islamic interpretations such as deviant tafsir explaining the Qur’an and Hadith violently, in ways that were shaped during times which do not match life as it is, nor should.
+‘Abstract radicalization’ is being accomplished, for instance, by static material of content, e.g. wrongful Islamic interpretations such as deviant tafsir explaining the Qur’an and Hadith violently, in ways that were shaped during times which do not match life as it is, nor should.

 The Right Terminology

-While it is true that acts of violent extremism constitute the bloodiest form of terrorism, expressed terrorism of both hate and violence is highly problematic in two ways: hate is psychologically and socially lethal, and it has the potential to pave the way for events of violent extremism.
-Three terms should be mentioned, ‘terrorism,’ ‘Counter-Terrorism’ (CT) as well as ‘Preventing and Countering Extremism and Radicalization’ (P/CER), which encompass both: expressed hate and violent extremism or, with respect to CT, the fight against hate and overt violence.
+While it is true that acts of violent extremism constitute the bloodiest form of terrorism, verbally expressed terrorism of both hate and violence is highly problematic in two ways: hate is psychologically and socially lethal, and it has the potential to pave the way for events of actual violent extremism.
+Two terms should be mentioned: ‘Counter-Terrorism’ (CT) as well as ‘Preventing and Countering Extremism and Radicalization’ (P/CER), which encompass both: the fight against hate and overt violence.
 Talking about terrorism comprising all forms of extremist radicalization does not minimize the despicable occurrence of violence.
 It is holistic.
 However, we are to distinguish between the analysis of terrorism in social science, and of terrorism in the near sense, for which a generally accepted legal definition is yet to be found.

 Exact Wording, Whether Hate or Violence